What is a customer avatar? And why must every business create one? Discover how to find and reach your target market without wasting marketing spend.

 Who Needs a Customer Avatar?

-Brands of this size need to ensure that the most is made from their staff’s time, as well as their marketing budgets.
-A customer avatar allows them to do both of these things, instantly targeting the business’ ideal customer.
+Small and medium businesses need to ensure that their staff’s time, as well as their marketing budgets, are maximised.
+A customer avatar allows them to do both of these things, by instantly targeting the business’ ideal customer.

 Why You Need a Customer Avatar

 One of the most common marketing errors made in digital marketing is broad targeting.
 This usually results in one of the following problems:

 - Brands and businesses who try to appeal to everyone, actually end up appealing to nobody.

 - Marketers who try to speak everyone’s language, connect with nobody.

 - Businesses who attempt to reach everyone, spend way over the odds and (rarely) reach their target market (especially their ideal customer).